mjpritchard/test-decap-help/content/docs/short-term-project-storage/using-the-jasmin-object-store.md

 **and written** in the same way, using the same tools, from inside and outside JASMIN.
-Contrast this with Group Workspaces, where you must be logged in to a JASMIN host in order to write data using the file system, and data is only accessible externally in a readonly way using HTTP or OPeNDAP.
+Contrast this with Group Workspaces, where you must be logged in to a JASMIN host in order to write data using the file system, and data is only accessible externally in a readonly way using HTTP or OPeNDAP or via data transfer methods.

 Object stores are seen as the most efficient (and cheapest!) way to store and access data from the cloud, and all the major cloud providers support some